loginid1/push-auth-demo-fe/README.md

 ![img3](./img/3.png)

-You will be prompted to authenticate with an authenticator
+* You will be prompted to authenticate with an authenticator

-You should see Hello john.doe on the next screen.
+* You should see Hello john.doe on the next screen.

 #### Step 2.
 On your second computer (or second browser) go to [http://localhost:3000/login](http://localhost:3000/login)

-Input the same username you put on your first computer (or first browser) in my case john.doe.
+* Input the same username used your first computer (or first browser) in my case john.doe.

-Also input a transient email. _This field only exists for demo purposes_ in a real life environment the email would be sent to the email the user have on profile.
+* Input a transient email. _This field only exists for demo purposes_ in a real life environment the email would be sent to the email the user has on profile.

-Make sure you input an email you have access to on your first computer (or first browser).
+* Make sure you input an email you have access to on your first computer (or first browser).

 To authenticate, press the `Push Authentication` button.
 You should see the following screen.

 ![img4](./img/4.png)

-Now go back to your first computer or first browser and check your email, whatever you put in transient email.
+* Now go back to your first computer or first browser and check your inbox belongin to the transient email.

 ![img5](./img/5.png)

-Check spam folder if you didn't receive it within a few seconds.
+* Check spam folder if you didn't receive it within a few seconds.

-Clicking the link should send you to authenticate.
+* Clicking the link should send you to authenticate.
 Input your username as prompted

 ![img6](./img/6.png)